At Northeastern, you thrive among family.

 Choosing a course of study is a key decision in your academic career.
-Northeastern provides more than 70 undergraduate and graduate program within these colleges:
+Northeastern provides more than 70 undergraduate and graduate programs within these Colleges:

 The College of Arts and Sciences helps students develop their individual view of the world by acquiring scientific, social, and cultural awareness and offers abundant undergraduate and graduate opportunities for intellectual discovery.

-The College of Education is one of the oldest and largest education colleges in the Chicago area, offering a comprehensive range of undergraduate and graduate programs.
+The Daniel L. Goodwin College of Education is one of the oldest and largest education colleges in the Chicago area, offering a comprehensive range of undergraduate and graduate programs.
 The College provides well-rounded general and professional education and extensive school-community clinical experiences.

 The College of Business and Management prepares students for successful careers in business and further study at the graduate level with faculty members from all corners of the globe.